-Shareholders are the owners of companies limited by shares.
-They are also called ‘members’ and they agree to become part of a company by taking a minimum of one share in it.
-The quantity and value of the shares held by each person represent how much of the business they own.
-In turn, this determines their decision-making power, their profit entitlement, and the extent of their personal liability for debts.
+To be a shareholder, you must take a minimum of one share in a company.
+The number and value of shares held by each member represents how much of the business they own.
+In turn, this determines their decision-making powers, their profit entitlement, and their extent of personal liability for company debts.

 The role of a company shareholder

 The typical role of a company shareholder involves: